msantos/tscat/README.md

 tscat: timestamp stdin to stdout/stderr

-tscat timestamps standard input and writes the output to standard output and standard error.
+tscat timestamps standard input and writes the output to standard output, standard error or both.

 # EXAMPLES